skypjack/entt/docs/md/process.md

 * `void update(Delta, void *);`

   This is invoked once per tick until a process is explicitly aborted or ends either with or without errors.
-Even though it is not mandatory to declare this member function.
-As a rule of thumb, each process should at least define it to work _properly_.
+Technically speaking, this member function is not strictly required.
+However, each process should at least define it to work _properly_.
 The `void *` parameter is an opaque pointer to user data (if any) forwarded directly to the process during an update.

 * `void init();`